NYC Nature Goals 2050

 New York City Nature Goals 2050 articulates what people want from nature and why.

-The Natural Areas Conservancy has convened over 50 organizations in a collaborative conservation effort to formulate a set of goals, targets, and a Declaration of Rights to New York City Nature.
+The Natural Areas Conservancy has convened a coalition over 90 organizations in a collaborative conservation effort to formulate a set of goals, targets, and a Declaration of Rights to New York City Nature.

 In 2015 (Phase I), our aim was to start a discussion about the future of nature in New York City, at a time of momentous change: population increase and climate change.
 As a result, a set of qualitative goals for the function and composition of nature were generated.
 These goals include: